Japanese Exchange Program (JXP)

 Please note that a $200 deposit is required at the time of application for those applying for both parts of the exhange.
 No deposit or fees are required for hosting only.
 We typically need a few extra hosts, but first priority goes to those who are participating in both parts of the exchange.

 The following are links to various photo galleries, listed most recent first.
-Most of the March photos were taken by Gene Mayeda.
-Most sets of photos are housed on Nikon Image Space, which includes a slideshow button and individual downloads.
+Most of the March photos were taken by Gene Mayeda of the D214 Community Outreach Department, with most of the remaining by Cliff Darnall.
+Photos taken in Japan are mostly by Terry Yamaguchi, Hide Tsuru, Atsuo Kamata, and EGHS chaperones.
+Photos are housed on Nikon Image Space or DropBox and include download options.

 EGHS 2016 28th Annual Japanese Exchange:

 Some Photos from the March 2016 Visit from Japan